JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/model_catalogue.md

 M = fit_model(counterfactual_data, :DeepEnsemble)
 ```

-The returned object is an instance of type `FluxEnsemble <: AbstractFittedModel` and can be used in downstream tasks without further ado.
+The returned object is an instance of type `FluxEnsemble <: AbstractModel` and can be used in downstream tasks without further ado.
 For example, the resulting fit can be visualised using the generic `plot()` method as:

 ``` julia
 plts = []